GameClay/FlightlessManicotti/README.markdown

 Doxygen comments, however, must follow the specified convention.

 #### Doxygen Comment Style
-Doxygen comments will use the triple-slash style `///`.
+Doxygen comments will use C++ style comments followed by a bang `//!`.

 ##### Doxygen tags
 All Doxygen tags should use the `@` character to denote a tag, for example `@tag`

 ##### Inline documentation.
-    ///< Inline doccumentation should use the '<' notation.
+    //!< Inline doccumentation will use this notation.

 ##### Documentation blocks.
-    /// Autobrief is a single line that ends with a peroid.
+    //!
+Autobrief is a single line that ends with a peroid.
-    ///
+    //!
-    /// Detailed description may be many lines, but in between
+    //!
+Detailed description may be many lines, but in between
-    /// section there should be a blank line.
+    //! section there should be a blank line.
-    ///
+    //!
-    /// @note Note blocks come after details.
+    //! @note Note blocks come after details.
-    ///
+    //!
-    /// @attention Attention blocks come after note blocks.
+    //! @attention Attention blocks come after note blocks.
-    ///            If you need more than one line for any tag,
+    //!
+If you need more than one line for any tag,
-    ///            it should be indented past that tag.
+    //!            it should be indented past that tag.
-    ///
+    //!
-    /// @param name[in/out] Parameters should include 'in' and/or 'out'
+    //! @param name[in/out] Parameters should include 'in' and/or 'out'
-    ///        to indicate the usage of the parameter.
+    //!        to indicate the usage of the parameter.
-    /// @return Return value should be specified in the same section as
+    //! @return Return value should be specified in the same section as
-    ///         the parameters.
+    //!         the parameters.

 #### Types
 Use standard types unless not possible.
 This is a short table of types and the header needed to use them.